LKremer/CAFE_fig/README.md

 ```
 usage: CAFE_fig.py [-h] [-f FAMILIES [FAMILIES ...]] [-c CLADES [CLADES ...]]
-                   [-a ALPHA_ERROR] [-d DUMP] [-g GFX_OUTPUT_FORMAT]
+                   [-pb PB] [-pf PF] [-d DUMP] [-g GFX_OUTPUT_FORMAT]
                    report_cafe

 Parses a CAFE output file (.cafe) and plots a summary tree that shows the
+average expansion/contraction across the phylogeny, the numbers of expanded/
+contracted families, and the estimated lambda rates (rate of gene gain/loss).
-average expansion/contractin across the phylogeny; a tree that shows which
+Can also plot a separate, detailed tree that shows the evolution of a single gene
-clades evolved under the same lambda (if available); and a gene family
-evolution tree for each user-specified gene family.
+family's size for each user-specified gene family.

 positional arguments:
   report_cafe           the file report.cafe (or similar name)